lwdgit/sequelize-docs/en-US/docs/models-definition.md

  // setting allowNull to false will add NOT NULL to the column, which means an error will be
  // thrown from the DB when the query is executed if the column is null.
 If you want to check that a value
  // is not null before querying the DB, look at the validations section below.
- title: { type: Sequelize.STRING, allowNull: false},
+ title: { type: Sequelize.STRING, allowNull: false },

  // Creating two objects with the same value will throw an error.
 The unique property can be either a
  // boolean, or a string.
 If you provide the same string for multiple columns, they will form a
  // composite unique key.
- someUnique: {type: Sequelize.STRING, unique: true},
- uniqueOne: { type: Sequelize.STRING,  unique: 'compositeIndex'},
+ uniqueOne: { type: Sequelize.STRING,  unique: 'compositeIndex' },
- uniqueTwo: { type: Sequelize.INTEGER, unique: 'compositeIndex'}
+ uniqueTwo: { type: Sequelize.INTEGER, unique: 'compositeIndex' },

- // The unique property is simply a shorthand to create a unique index.
+ // The unique property is simply a shorthand to create a unique constraint.
- someUnique: {type: Sequelize.STRING, unique: true}
+ someUnique: { type: Sequelize.STRING, unique: true },

  // It's exactly the same as creating the index in the model's options.
- {someUnique: {type: Sequelize.STRING}},
- {indexes: [{unique: true, fields: ['someUnique']}]}
+ { someUnique: { type: Sequelize.STRING } },
+ { indexes: [ { unique: true, fields: [ 'someUnique' ] } ] },

  // Go on reading for further information about primary keys
- identifier: { type: Sequelize.STRING, primaryKey: true},
+ identifier: { type: Sequelize.STRING, primaryKey: true },

  // autoIncrement can be used to create auto_incrementing integer columns
  incrementMe: { type: Sequelize.INTEGER, autoIncrement: true },

- // Comments can be specified for each field for MySQL and PG
- hasComment: { type: Sequelize.INTEGER, comment: "I'm a comment!" },

- // You can specify a custom field name via the "field" attribute:
+ // You can specify a custom field name via the 'field' attribute:
- fieldWithUnderscores: { type: Sequelize.STRING, field: "field_with_underscores" },
+ fieldWithUnderscores: { type: Sequelize.STRING, field: 'field_with_underscores' },

  // It is possible to create foreign keys:
  bar_id: {